 Components of SASE

-In the name of speed, agility and simplicity, SASE converges network (SD-WAN, SDP) and network security services (SWG, CASB, FWaaS, etc).
+In the name of speed, agility and simplicity, SASE converges network (SD-WAN, ZTNA) and network security services (SWG, CASB, FWaaS, etc).
 All of these services are integrated and delivered based on user and device identities, context, policies with continuous assessment of risk/trust throughout a session.
 This combination creates small perimeters around users, devices, and applications, that are then additionally hardened by security functions.

 While these components can be manually assembled and managed, complexity, latency and the need to inspect encrypted traffic (one time instead of many) has driven the need for a deeper convergence of network and security capabilities.